Best & Worst Nissan Maxima Years

 The Best Years: 2003

-It also featured auto-dimming rearview mirrors, a sophisticated driver’s information center, and an available navigation system.
+Tech-wise, it didn’t disappoint either, boasting auto-dimming rearview mirrors, a fancy driver’s information center, and even an optional navigation system.
+Not too shabby for the early 2000s!

 The Worst Years: 2000, 2001, 2002

-Significant recalls for these years involved a faulty weld on the cam position sensor, causing the engine to stall, and a defective lower control arm in the suspension system.
+• Recalls: A faulty weld on the cam position sensor could leave you stranded, and a defective lower control arm in the suspension system wasn’t doing anyone any favors

 Best & Worst Years for Nissan Maxima 6th Generation (2004-2008)